Five Steps to Start

 Step 4: Recruit Students

-This course is designed to engage all students, including those traditionally underrepresented in computer science, in the world of computing and technology.
+Engage all students, including those traditionally underrepresented in computer science, in the world of computing and technology.

 Strategies on how to recruit underrepresented students, including how to diversify the AP CSP classroom, are available to you.